rSimulate/pyPlanets/README.md

-bodiesReferenceEngine
+pyPlanets Engine
 =====================

-A MetaSim Bodies Reference Engine
+A MetaSim Bodies Engine

 This repo still needs a lot of work.
 I've just compiled the required libraries and am now trying to figure out how bottle.py can replicate the rest calls that web.js did before.